mabahma/dxd_codereview/Reviews/341 - Casper Ruby SDK/2 - Beta/README.md

 ### Code Documentation

 The code is documented in a very minimalist way, only a few classes and functions are provided with code-level documentation.
-Since the project is in its early stage and does not contain much code yet, the reviewer strongly recommends documenting the SDK code.
+Since the project is in its early stages and does not contain much code yet, **The reviewer strongly recommends adding proper and sufficient code documentation for the next milestones.**

 Requirement | Finding
 ------------ | -------------
 Code Documented | PASS with notes

 ### Project Documentation
 The project does not provide detailed SDK documentation.
-The sample code provided in the Readme does not work and needs to be changed.
+The sample code provided in the README file does not work and needs to be changed.
 The only documentation available is the one the user can generate with the commands provided in the README file.
 The reviewer was able to generate and view this documentation on this link: https://htmlpreview.github.io/?https://raw.githubusercontent.com/saitgulmez/casper-ruby-sdk/milestone-2/doc/index.html .
-There is no step-by-step guide on how to write ruby code using the SDK.
+There is no step-by-step guide and usage examples on how to write Ruby code using the SDK.
-It is strongly recommended to add a well-supplied and detailed documentation for the next milestones.
+**It is strongly recommended to add a well-supplied and detailed documentation for the next milestones.

 Requirement | Finding
 ------------ | -------------